deeppavlov/DeepPavlov/docs/features/overview.rst

 ODQA :doc:`[docs] </features/models/odqa>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An open domain question answering skill.
-The skill accepts free-form questions about the world and outputs an answer
+An open domain question answering model.
+The model accepts free-form questions about the world and outputs an answer
 based on its Wikipedia knowledge.